Special offer

 Canadian Women’s Foundation

-The Canadian Women’s Foundation (CWF) typically offers funds and programs for women, trans, non-binary, and two-spirit low-income individuals to start up a business or learn a skilled trade.
+The Canadian Women’s Foundation (CWF) typically offers funds and programs to support low-income women, trans, non-binary and two-spirit individuals in starting a business or learning a skilled trade.
 They provide economic development grants every five years.

 Canada Media Fund

-The Canada Media Fund provides over $300 million annually to media-creating companies, ranging from films and television to software, video games, and apps.
-Eligibility requirements generally include being a for-profit business, developing projects primarily in Canada, and proving that the company will take the product to market.
-Businesses receive funding in different streams, like development, production, or marketing.
+The Canada Media Fund provides over $300 million annually to media-creating companies across a range of industries, including film, television, software, video games and mobile applications.
+Eligibility requirements generally include being a for-profit business, developing projects primarily in Canada and proving that the company will take the product to market.
+Businesses receive funding in various streams, including development, production and marketing.

 IFundWomen Grants